gaobingaobingaobin/github_share_code_gaobin/README.md

 adding above zhang jiang's code in the matlab path, our compare_six_subfigure_all.m  will produce the most figure in our revision paper
-Accelerated Split Bregman Method for Image Compressive Sensing Recovery under Sparse Representation
+Accelerated Split Bregman Method for Image Compressive Sensing Recovery under Sparse Representation in addtion: you must update BCS_ALSB_Recovery_SBI.m and BCS_GSR_Decoder_SBI_Iter.m using our above modified edition, otherwise,  using zhangjiang's primal edition  will lead to unpredicted and unwanted outputs.

 authors: Bin Gao, Peng Lan, Fang Tao, Li Zhang and Fenggang Sun